nolanlawson/cordova-plugin-sqlite-2/README.md

 - Android 4+ (including Crosswalk)
 - iOS 8+ (both UIWebView and WKWebView)

+It may work in iOS 6 and 7 as well, but I couldn't find a simulator to test.
 To see which platforms are tested in CI, see [the Travis builds](https://travis-ci.org/nolanlawson/sqlite-plugin-2/builds).

 Android vs iOS
 ----